Most reliable car brands

-A reliable car is a car you can trust not to let you down.
-But no amount of test drives or chats you have with your local car dealer will tell you how reliable a car really is.
-Which is where our extensive car research comes in.
+A reliable car is one you can trust - it won't let you down.
+But no amount of test drives or chats with your local car dealer will tell you how reliable a car really is.

 Every year we survey thousands of drivers to find out if they've had any problems with their car.
 These can range from minor issues to catastrophic failures.
-We use the results to identify which brands make the most reliable cars.
+We then use the results to identify which brands make the most reliable cars.
+And the least.

-A five-star score means that in the few instances the brand's cars did go wrong, they generated relatively low repair bills.
+A five-star score means that in the few instances the brand's cars did go wrong, they were typically fixed in less than a quarter of a day.
 This helps to cement our top brand's position as the most dependable car brand there is.
-Its crossover was our most reliable model overall.
-It had only two minor faults reported amongst 40 owners.

-One of the most recognisable car brands in the UK is also one of the least reliable - 60% of owners reported issues, with an average repair cost of £800.
+One of the most recognisable car brands in the UK is also one of the least reliable - around half of owners reported issues with their car in the year before our survey.

-How are the UK's bestselling car brands rated for reliability?
-Take a £1 trial to Which? to unlock our tool and find out which manufacturers makes cars that won't let you down.
+Become a Which? member today to unlock the table above and find out which manufacturers makes cars that won't let you down.